 Here are some of my more general tips for shopping sales like these:

-- If you’re shopping for someone who can’t come along (like your husband, for instance), bring a measuring tape and confirm sizes on items for them before buying.
+If you’re shopping for someone who can’t come along (like your husband, for instance), bring a measuring tape and confirm the sizes of the items for them before buying.
 Sometimes items are mislabeled from the manufacturer – and that’s why they’ve ended up there in the first place.
-Measuring the waist and inseam (for mens’ pants, especially) can save you from learning this lesson the hard way.
+Measuring the waist and inseam (for men’s pants, especially) can save you from learning this lesson the hard way.
 Don’t ask me how I know!
 HA!

 Our president’s day haul this year

 Earlier this month we hit the President’s Sale at our local Value Village.
 You can come along with us by watching the vlog over on YouTube.

 My kids and I spent about 4 1/2 hours at the store and here’s what we found: